2-bithacker/Tesseract-Sauerbraten/README.md

 # Tesseract: Sauerbraten

+> [!NOTE]
-NOTE: this poroject is more or less dead, but someone else is continuing the effort to port Sauerbraten to Tesseract engine: https://github.com/Big-Onche/Tesseract-Sauerbraten
+> This project is more or less dead, but someone else is continuing the effort to port Sauerbraten to Tesseract engine: https://github.com/Big-Onche/Tesseract-Sauerbraten

 Most of all this is NOT my work.
 I made it off of a couple of forks.